kiran-bhalerao/tsxp/README.md

 <br />
 <br />

-TSXP is a Typescript Express.js minimal web framwork with CLI to scaffold project.
+TSXP is a Typescript Express.js minimal web framework with CLI to scaffold project.
 Write scalable Backend App with Power of Typescript and Simplicity of Express.js ⚡

 </div>